LucasBorboleta/pijersi/README.md

 ## Components

-You (white/black player) have 14 cubes in your color.
+You (white/black player) have 14 cubes in your color (in the photo: black => red).
 The 6 same faces of a cube define its role (example: rock).
 You have:

 - 4 "rock", 4 "paper" and 4 "scissors" (the letters "R/P/S" or the symbols "circle/square/cross").
 - 2 "wise man", just called "wise" (the letter "W" or the symbol "infinity").